 - Easier to control; operates like a conventional oven

 - Always on (depending on how they are used), making them perfect for busy family homes

 - More expensive to purchase (although Aga will argue that over time they are cheaper)

 - Potential increased heat loss when compared to the oil fired Aga, and slower to get back up to heat

 - Gas Aga’s are considered cheaper to run but they do not have the convenient benefits and product control of electric

 In short, it was inevitable that Aga would move with the times and introduce an electric powered Aga.
-While they have had one out for some time, we feel this is the first time they have cracked it.
+While they have been out for some time, we feel they have now cracked it.
 Apart from minor grumblings about lower quality of the cast iron (which may or may not be true!), we have heard nothing but good things about the electric Aga from clients we have specified and installed them for.

-Please call Andrew or Ben on 01934 745270 or email email@example.com if you’d like to discuss our experience with the Aga Total Control range.
+Please call Andrew on 01934 745270 or email firstname.lastname@example.org if you’d like to discuss our experience with the Aga electric range.
 Alternatively you can request a copy of our brochure here.